powareverb/DockerLinuxTentacle/ReadMe.md

 - **SPACE**: The name of the [space](https://octopus.com/docs/administration/spaces) to register the tentacle with.
 Default is Default.
 - **COMMUNICATION_TYPE**: Whether you are using [polling tentacles or listening tentacles](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication).
 Default is Polling.
 - **MACHINE_POLICY_NAME**: The name of the [machine policy](https://octopus.com/docs/infrastructure/deployment-targets/machine-policies) to associate the container with.
 Defaults to `Default Machine Policy.`
 - **DISABLE_DIND**: Indicates if docker in docker should be disabled.
-Defaults to N.
+Defaults to N.  Only for `tentacle-executioncontainer` image only.
 - **ACCEPT_EULA**: You must accept the [Octopus Deploy EULA](https://octopus.com/legal/customer-agreement).

 ## Ports